WEBSITE TERMS AND CONDITIONS

 We are committed to developing customer service policies that respect and promote the dignity and independence of people with disabilities.
 Therefore no change will be made to this policy before considering the impact on people with disabilities.

 Any policy of Canadian Tire that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.

 Questions about this Policy

 This policy exists to achieve service excellence to customers with disabilities.
-If anyone has a question about the policy, or if the purpose of a policy is not understood, please speak to the store manager or supervisor on duty who will escalate your question or concern accordingly.
+If anyone has a question about the policy, or if the purpose of a policy is not understood, please speak with the store manager or supervisor on duty, who will escalate your question or concern accordingly.